nomin709/analysis_for_recipes/index.md

 **Significance Level:** 0.05

+To test if missing ratings depend on recipe complexity, we compared step count distributions for recipes with and without ratings.
+Both curves follow nearly identical right-skewed shapes, peaking around 7 to 10 steps, that is, the distributions match closely in shape and spread.

 <iframe src="assets/mar_dist.html"></iframe>

-We can see that the distributions center roughly the same place but have different shapes.

 We performed a permutation test by shuffling n_steps 1,000 times and collecting the K-S statistic for each of the 1,000 simulated samples to obtain the distribution of simulated statistics.

 <iframe src="assets/mar_emp.html"></iframe>

 The observed statistic for the given data is 0.067, represented by the red vertical line on the histogram plot.
 The p-value of this observed statistic is 0.0, which is less than the significance level of 0.05.
 Therefore, we reject the null hypothesis that the missingness of the rating does not depend on the number of steps.
+In other words, whether a recipe receives a rating is significantly associated with its number of steps.

 #### Rating Vs. Minutes